MasTblog/mastblog.github.io/_posts/2023-09-03-bgs-factorial.markdown

 - Using the above, we compute
 $h(m), h(m + 1), \dots, h(m + k)$
 which since $h(x) = g_d(vx)$, is $g_d(a), g_d(a + v), \dots, g_d(a + dv) = G_d(a)$

+## Constant-Factor Optimizations

+- The bottleneck of this algorithm is computing a $d$ by $2d$ size convolution.
+This can supposedly be reduced to just a $d$ by $d$ convolution using the "[middle product](https://inria.hal.science/inria-00071921/document)" idea
+- As usual, if $p$ is not known at compile time, [Montgomery Multiplication](https://cp-algorithms.com/algebra/montgomery_multiplication.html) can be used